emhamza/emhamza/README.md

 👯 I’m looking to collaborate on Web development projects based on Ruby.
 💬 Ask me about Wordpress Web Develompment, Content Writing, SEO optimization.
 📫 How to reach me: imumairhamza@gmail.com
 ⚡ Fun fact: I love cooking Pakistani traditional dishes and travelling all around Pakistan on a bike :bike: is my utmost to-do-list desire.
 I will accompalish that any time sooner I get the chance.
-Spending some nights in the foreast, :link: alone; listening woodland's silace; suffering fear of talking tress, is another desire that keeps me awake from my sleep.:sunrise: :surfer::horse_racing::money_with_wings::honeybee:
+Spending some nights in the foreast, :link: alone; listening woodland's silace; suffering fear of talking trees, is another desire that keeps me awake from my sleep.:sunrise: :surfer::horse_racing::money_with_wings::honeybee:

 <!--
 **emhamza/emhamza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.